Skip to content

 Example: "How authentication works in our API architecture."

 Conceptual documentation gives readers the mental model they need to use the product confidently.
-It answers the question: why does this work the way it does?
+It answers the question: how does this work and why?

 These documentation types should not be mixed together.